JHodgkins/MSP3-Movie2Archive/README.md

 ### Content
 Movie information is supplied by RapidApi using the api [1mdb Data searching](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/).
+The movie poster images are also supplied through the api, as such quality and clarity of images cannot be certain, through testing most images are satisfactory.

 ## Acknowledgments
 Thank you to my Tutor Philip Morris, my mentor Chris Quinn and a huge thank you to my wife Jeanmarie and my children for allowing me to take on these new challenges and for giving me so much support and understanding through the tougher times.